-Starting with a brief walk through the flower market we will continue to walk through places famous market areas like Ban Mo, The Old Siam, Phahurat, Sampaeng, Khlong Thom, Charoen Chai and Talad Mai.
-As we walk we will see each area focusing on items ranging from fabrics, electronics, DVDs, guns, wedding accessories, fashion accessories, funeral accessories and food!
+What follows will be a brief walk through the flower market and then continuing to walk through famous market areas like Ban Mo, The Old Siam, Phahurat, Sampaeng, Khlong Thom, Charoen Chai and Talad Mai.
+As you walk you will see how each area focuses on specific items ranging from fabrics, electronics, DVDs, guns, wedding accessories, fashion accessories, funeral accessories and food!
 Actually, everywhere sells food and we will stop for a diverse range of snacks along the way.

-This is full 4-5 hour walking tour and while it does pass through markets it is not intended to be a shopping tour.
+This is a 3-4 hour walking tour and while it does pass through markets it is not intended to be a shopping tour.
 The total walk is about 3km so not too strenuous.
 However, it is hot in Bangkok so be prepared!
 We will have lots of breaks along the way.

 Join in Group - Indefinitely Suspended:

 Includes: Guide, food and drinks, insurances

 Excludes: Tips, additional items, pick-up / drop-off (included on private tours)

 Meeting point: The tour starts at The Market Experience.